One sided feedings or two?

 one sided feedings.

 - The baby starts to suck his fingers much of the time.
 This is important because this may be the only other symptom associated with late onset decreased milk supply.
-So, a baby is generally happy, gains weight reasonably well, and sucks his finger much of the day?
+So, the baby is generally happy, gains weight reasonably well, and sucks his finger much of the day.
 This is considered normal by many.
 I don’t believe it is normal for the baby to suck his fingers much of the time.

 - So-called “nursing strikes”, which I no longer believe are a real diagnosis.
-The “nursing strike” is due to the baby’s sense that there is not much milk in the breast and loses interest in the breast and doesn’t latch on.
+The “nursing strike” is due to the baby’s sense that there is not much milk in the breast and therefore he loses interest in the breast and doesn’t latch on.
 Interestingly the babies who refuse the breast in the day, often feed better at night, at a time when most mothers have more milk.

 - Late onset sore nipples, with the baby “biting” or pulling at the breast.
 As well, when flow of milk slows, babies tend to slip down on the nipple, causing the mother nipple pain.

 - Candida/yeast/thrush does not explain the above symptoms though the mother is frequently told this is the problem.
 Babies are not generally bothered by thrush.

 - Decrease in bowel movements.
 This may be normal, but I am beginning to rethink this and believe that if breastfeeding is associated with any of the other symptoms listed here, infrequent bowel movements cannot be called “normal”.

 - The baby may start waking up more at night.
 This results in the baby getting more milk because, as mentioned already, babies tend to feed better in the night, and, as a result, this may be one reason that the baby continues to gain weight well in spite of other symptoms.